All posts by weblio PH

 PART C_10

-1. What are the different ways on how people learn?
+1. What are the different ways in which people learn?

 Answer: